 Although records of the first snowshoes are unclear, it is estimated that they go back 4,000-6,000 years, and most likely originated in Central Asia.
-Becaus snowshoes distribute weight over a wider area, they allow for quicker and more efficient travel over deep snow.
+Because snowshoes distribute weight over a wider area, they allow for quicker and more efficient travel over deep snow.
 If you can walk, you can snowshoe.
 Why not take a winter adventure – snowshoeing in New Hampshire.
-An amazing way to experience nature, stay in shape and enjoy the great outdoors.
-To promote your business in NHLiving.com – New Hampshire’s Internet Magazine, please contact us.
+A vacation activity that is ann amazing way to experience nature, stay in shape and enjoy the great outdoors.
+To feature your business in NHLiving.com, contact us.

 During New Hampshire winter the snow cover usually blankets the ground from early December through early March, often later.
 This makes New Hampshire a popular winter vacation destination for snow sports like skiing, cross-country skiing, and snowmobiling.
 The other winter snow activity that is growing in popularity is snowshoeing and New Hampshire is an ideal place to snowshoe